The ANC’s Thuma Mina campaign has taken a violent turn, after three people were stabbed in a clash between party members in Mpumalanga.

 In a statement made to the police, one of the alleged victims Thembisle Mokamu claimed that both the ANC regional chairperson Ngrayi Ngwenya and ANC Youth League regional Chair Bheki Lubisi were part of a “mob” that attacked her and a few others, telling them they had no right to attend ANC meetings.

 When asked for comment, Mokamu said the two leaders were part of a group who threw stones and beat up some party members.
+She insisted the conflict was sparked by their mere presence at a local school.

 “They said we had no right to be there,” she alleged.